Commercial Driver License Third Party Testing

 Staffing and Program Oversight

 The Third Party Administrator must employ at least one Third Party Tester to conduct CDL skills testing.
-Each Third Party Tester must have a valid certificate issued by the DHSMV for the type(s) of CDL skills test(s) being conducted.
+Each Third Party Tester must have a valid certificate issued by the FLHSMV for the type(s) of CDL skills test(s) being conducted.
 Only those workers who maintain current valid certificates may conduct such tests.

-Additionally, the Third Party Administrator must create, maintain, and implement a system of oversight and supervision designed to reasonably ensure that each skills test is conducted in strict accordance with the specifications and procedures prescribed by the DHSMV as set forth in applicable provisions of Rule 15A-7.012, Florida Administrative Code, and the current version of the AAMVA Model CDL Examiners Manual.
+Additionally, the Third Party Administrator must create, maintain, and implement a system of oversight and supervision designed to reasonably ensure that each skills test is conducted in strict accordance with the specifications and procedures prescribed by the FLHSMV as set forth in applicable provisions of Rule 15A-7.012, Florida Administrative Code, and the current version of the AAMVA Model CDL Examiners Manual.
 Each system shall include, at a minimum:

 - Written supervisory procedures and policies;